How to sell a service with uncertain outcomes: Complexity of computing a profit-maximizing menu

 \begin{theorem} Computing the exact maximum seller profit in the service provider problem is \tbf{NP}-hard even when there are only two buyer types and a single seller action. \end{theorem}

-The rest of this subsection is devoted to proving \cref{np-hardness-two-types}.
-To show hardness, it suffices to consider a uniform distribution $\mu^1 = \mu^2 = \fr12$ over two buyer types, as well as a single seller action $a$.
-To outline the proof, we first derive formulas for the profit-maximizing upfront prices for two types given usage prices.
-We then use these formulas to show that a multiset of integers summing to $M$ can be partitioned into two subsets of equal sum if and only if the maximum profit in a specific service provider instance is exactly $\fr{9M}{4}$.
+To establish this hardness result, in \cref{sec:two-type-formula} we first derive explicit expressions for the profit-maximizing upfront prices for two types given usage prices $x^t_q \in \{0, \infty\}$ for the case where the two types are equally likely.
+Using these expressions, we then show that the \tsf{Partition} problem can be reduced to an instance of the profit-maximization problem.
+In particular, we prove that a multiset of integers summing to $M$ can be partitioned into two subsets of equal sum if and only if the maximum seller profit in a specific instance is exactly $\fr{9M}{4}$.